 Additional Homeowners Association Pet Restrictions

 Can HOA dictate pets?
-Can HOA enforce pet limit?
+Can HOA enforce a pet limit?
 These are common questions homeowners ask.
 The answers to these questions, though, are rather simple.

 Generally speaking, homeowners associations do have the ability to dictate what kind and the number of pets are allowed in the community.
 These additional HOA pet restrictions can vary from association to association.
 Some of the most common HOA dog restrictions, though, include the following: